ausasher/FunKii-UI/README.md

-﻿# A Pyhton native GUI by dojafoja, written for FunKiiU by cearp and cera1kiler.
+﻿A Pyhton native GUI by dojafoja, written for FunKiiU by cearp and cera1kiler.
 A user interface to download WiiU content straight from NUS, get legit tickets online if available, generate fake tickets for use with sig patches, and more!
+### Updated to work in 2019